 All domain names have an IP address.
 A nameserver is typically the address for the DNS (short for Domain Name Server) that hosts your domain name records.

-(Nameservers usually require 12-36 hours to propagate.
+(Nameservers usually require 12-36 hours to propagate worldwide.
 Source: whatsmydns.net)

 While all this may sound complicated, it’s not!
-You don’t need technical skills to configure nameservers for your domain name.
-We’ll show you exactly what to do in this tutorial.
+You don’t need technical skills to configure nameservers for your domain name if you just follow this tutorial.

 You should already be familiar with the following tutorials: